MAHASHANA/AGV-with-ROS/README.md

 2. Industrial automation for forklifts and small container movers.

 3. For military purpose.
-TO tarck and give point cloud data (2d&3d) using LIDARS as visula maps.
+TO tarck and give point cloud data (2d&3d) using LIDARS and produce visula maps.